 Medical Cannabis in Virginia

-In early 2015, the state did pass what is considered to be one of the most conservative cannabidiol (CBD) laws.
-The law allows for an affirmative defense against prosecution for individuals who have intractable epilepsy, or guardians of those suffering from intractable epilepsy, so long as the product in question is a cannabis extract that contains more than 15% CBD and no more than 5% THC.
-Such products derived from cannabis are still illegal in the state; this law only serves to provide a legal defense for individuals and families suffering from intractable epilepsy.
+In early 2015, the state passed a highly conservative cannabidiol (CBD) laws.
+The law only allowed for an affirmative defense against prosecution for individuals who have intractable epilepsy, or guardians of those suffering from intractable epilepsy, so long as the product they’re in possession of is a cannabis extract that contains more than 15% CBD and no more than 5 % THC.
+Despite this law providing a legal defense, products derived from marijuana remained illegal in the state.

 Recreational Cannabis in Virginia